bhirons/woocommerce-csv-to-md/README.md

 The output can be dropped directly into the repo serving content editors in Forestry, for example.

-This repo branched from csv-to-hugo-md-files cause it was a good boilerplate to get started.
+This repo forked from csv-to-hugo-md-files cause it was a good boilerplate to get started.

 ## Usage